Nutrition

 Canned Green Olives Nutrition Info (per 50-gram serving):

-So, are olives healthy, no matter what color you choose?
-Sure, but if you’re watching your sodium or fat intake and wondering "What olives are the healthiest?", opt for black olives or limit yourself to a smaller portion of green olives.
+So, are olives healthy no matter what color you choose?
+In general, yes.
+But if you’re watching your sodium or fat intake and wondering which olives are the healthiest for you, black olives or smaller portions of green olives may be the easier fit.

 What Are the Health Benefits of Olives?